Care and Identification of Photographs

 • OPTIONAL: Basic Photographic Sample Set

-The registration fee for this 4-day workshop is $645 and includes a handheld microscope and a workshop notebook with lecture handouts, Quick ID Sheets for each process, and a selection of readings on photograph preservation.
-The Basic Photographic Sample Set, consisting of 18 identified photographic and photomechanical processes, is available with registration for $75.
+The registration fee for this 4-day workshop is $595 and includes a workshop notebook with lecture handouts, Quick ID Sheets for each process, and a selection of readings on photograph preservation.
+The Basic Photographic Sample Set, consisting of 18 identified photographic and photomechanical processes, is available on-site at the workshop for $75.